mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used the data provided by Udacity, in addition to lots of self-created training data that I recorded from the simulator.
 I initially tried without the Udacity data, but I think my driving skills in the simulator are not that smooth :) -- though I used a PS4 controller.

 The additional data that I very cautiously generated was some "recovery driving", half a track all the way till tricky bend number 2 and around 10K images of tricky situations.
-These situations include bend 1, the bridge, bend 2 and bend 4.
+These situations include bend 1, the bridge, bend 2 and bend 4, as well as some situations steering away from the borders of the road.

 I believe my recovery driving data was a bit aggressive as you'll sometimes see the car jerking away from an almost fatal situation.